Do you want to know how you can best leverage social media to help your small business succeed and increase revenues?

 The most recent trend in social media has focused on “content marketing” – creating information that has value to others, and distributing/promoting it through various channels, including social media.
 We recently wrote about the content marketing trend – and the paradox for small businesses.

 I asked at the start of this post whether you wanted to know how you can better leverage social media to help your small business.
 Time is your most precious resource and like most small business owners, you have very little spare time.
 How can you do more with less?

-There are some free or low cost tools that will help you manage your social media efforts in a streamlined way.
+There are some free or low cost tools that will help you manage your social media efforts in a streamlined way, such as Mass Planner.
 They’ll not only help you amplify your engagement on multiple networks, they’ll help you do it through one or at most, several, easy to use tools.
 And with most, you can collaborate with your employees to allow more people to help with your social media efforts.

 Let’s look at some of the best tools.

 HootSuite is a very useful and popular social media tool.
 Don’t be confused by the logos of the big Brands using HootSuite that you’ll see on the HootSuite site.
 Although it’s a popular tool for enterprise customers too, HootSuite has some great features for small businesses.
 We’ve used it at crowdSPRING for a number of years and think that it would be very good for most small businesses.
 There’s a free plan – good for most small businesses, and also an affordable paid plan ($9.99 per month) that offers more functionality.

 HootSuite allows you to manage your accounts on multiple social networks, including Facebook, Twitter, LinkedIn, Google+, Foursquare, WordPress, etc. Importantly, you do that from one dashboard, without having to visit each of those social networks.